tomas789/tonav/README.md

 ## Goals

 As a goal of this work I want to create complete navigation stack without using global position such as GPS.
 For local navigation it uses Multi-State Constraint Kalman Filter which is at the time of writing state-of-the-art method.
-It also has great computation power to accuracy ratio.
+It also has a great computation power to accuracy ratio.
 Drawback of this approach is that still accumulates (relatively small) drift during time.
 To compensate for this I want to use mechanism that uses loop closures.
 It will be based on principles used in ORB-SLAM.
-I have quite a bit experience with it at it works great.
+I have quite a bit experience with it and it works great.

-By combining of this two approaches I want to create navigation stack that will be able to perform life-long navigation using very cheap hardware and with low energy demands.
+By combining these two approaches I want to create navigation stack that will be able to perform life-long navigation using very cheap hardware and with low energy demands.
 It should be able to run on battery.
 It should also be able to run on CPU only.

 Goal list:
  - Accurate navigation